Mystery Solved: The Story on Canker Sores

 Canker sores are quite literally a sensitive issue, but someone has to talk about it!
 What are canker sores (or “stomatitis”), why do they appear, and what can be done about them?
 Anyone who’s ever had mouth sores can attest to the fact that they are just as embarrassing as they are painful, but simply suffering through them does you no good.
 Get the facts on this common problem to take control of the situation before another outbreak.
-Talk to your Dallas dentist, Dr. Justin Moseley at Preston Commons Dental Care today.
+Talk to your Dallas dentist, Dr. Justin Moseley at Moseley Dental Group today.

 How to Tell If It’s a Canker Sore